Read the answer from one of the Conservancy’s green living experts below.

 It seems that subsidies for installing solar energy systems on residential rooftops is a great deal less efficient than installing large systems, as on giant industrial rooftops or on already degraded tracts of land.
 Outside of educating consumers on broad energy topics, why is there such an emphasis—in the form of funding, legislation and media—on tiny residential solar projects?

-Jon Fisher, data management specialist at The Nature Conservancy, replies:
+Jon Fisher, senior conservation scientist at The Nature Conservancy, replies:

 It is true that residential solar systems (especially photovoltaic, or “PV” systems) are substantially less efficient than their commercial counterparts.
 One estimate (admittedly controversial) from UC Berkeley professor Severin Borenstein says that residential PV systems cost roughly twice as much as their commercial counterparts (40 cents/kWh vs 20 cents/kWh)1.